Is Your Fish Toxic?

 Thanks to Carl Jameson from Craftmaster Productions for his great work on our video.

-We’ve joined Romanian immigrants fishing in the Columbia Slough, professional guides fishing for sturgeon, and Gorge locals fishing for bass.
+Through interviews with participants, Riverkeeper found that ethnic, immigrant, and low income populations are eating fish with unsafe levels of toxic pollution.
 People want to know whether their fish is safe.
 Our goal is to interview a diverse group of fishers and test for toxic chemicals in the very fish they are bringing home to their families.
-Riverkeeper is working with our friends at the River Network to analyze samples.

 - PCBs concentrations 27,000% above levels the EPA considers safe for unrestricted consumption